-Montenegro: Power utility EPCG coal TPP Pljevlja increased output power for 33MW1.
-July 2015. / SEE Energy News
+Montenegro: Power utility EPCG coal TPP Pljevlja increased output power for 33MW, SEE Energy News

 The installed capacity of Montenegrin thermal power plant (TPP) Pljevlja has increased to 223 MW from 190 MW after two upgrades in the past three years, stated from power utility Elektroprivreda Crne Gore (EPCG).
 EPCG is partially managed and co-owned by Italian A2A.